eeholmes/gridlook-xl/README.md

 ### `grid`

 The `grid` field describes the spatial grid topology or projection used by the dataset.
+This is mostly guessed at the moment.
+Don't read too much into this.

 Examples:
 - `regular` — standard latitude/longitude rectilinear grid